The Easiest-Ever Mayo-Free Coleslaw For Your Pulled Pork Sandwich

 Even when you are planning on feeding a crowd, it is always possible to end up with leftover pulled pork.
 This is actually a great thing, since leftover pork is even more flavorful after marinating overnight!
 When looking for a leftover pulled pork recipe, you can't go wrong with a good sandwich.
 There are all sorts of sauces and toppings you can include, but almost everyone agrees that coleslaw is a must.

 Unfortunately, a lot of people miss out on this essential part of a good pulled pork sandwich because they are not a fan of mayo.
-Whether you gag at the taste of mayo or just want to cut back on the calories a bit, it is helpful to know how to make a tasty mayo-free coleslaw.
+Whether you gag at the taste of mayo or just want to cut back on the calories a bit, it is helpful to know how to make a tasty coleslaw without mayo for pulled pork.
 The right recipe can be perfect for sandwiches, and it is also a tasty side at any cookout or dinner party.

 The Ultimate Guide to Making Mayo-Free Coleslaw